-The authorized capital of the Company consists of an unlimited number of common shares, of which 323,000,806 shares are issued and outstanding as at the date hereof.
+The authorized capital of the Company consists of an unlimited number of common shares, of which 359,873,941 shares are issued and outstanding as at the date hereof.
 Each issued and outstanding share is entitled to one vote.
-Only persons who are shareholders of record at 9:00 a.m.
-PDT on the Record Date will be entitled to attend and vote at the Meeting, in person or by proxy.
+Only persons who are shareholders of record on the Record Date will be entitled to attend and vote at the Meeting, in person or by proxy.